Meijer Redirects More Than 1M Pounds of Food Waste Through Flashfood Program

-GRAND RAPIDS, Mich., May 5, 2022 /PRNewswire/ -- Meijer announced today its customers have diverted more than 1 million pounds of potential food waste through its Flashfood sustainability initiative.
+GRAND RAPIDS, Mich., May 5, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Meijer announced today its customers have diverted more than 1 million pounds of potential food waste through its Flashfood sustainability initiative.

 Since the program's expansion across the Meijer footprint in 2021, customers have purchased more than 1 million pounds of food nearing its sell-by date at a discount, preventing it from potentially entering landfills.
 The initiative represents the retailer's commitment to offering both sustainability and value to its customers.